 Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, cost-sharing applies each time you are admitted to the hospital.
 A transfer to a separate facility type (including Inpatient Rehabilitation, Long Term Acute Care Hospital, Inpatient Acute, or Inpatient Psychiatric facilities) is considered a new admission.
 Our plan also covers 60 "lifetime reserve days."
 These are "extra" days that we cover.
 If your hospital stay is longer than 90 days, you can use these extra days.
 But once you have used up these extra 60 days, your inpatient hospital coverage will be limited to 90 days.
-Covered services include but are not limited to: In-Network Semi-private room (or a private room if medically necessary) \$50 copay each day for days 1 to Meals including special diets 10 and \$0 copay each day for days 11 to 90 for Regular nursing services Medicare-covered hospital care.
-Costs of special care units (such as intensive care or coronary \$0 copay for an additional care units) Medicare-covered 60 lifetime reserve days.
-Drugs and medications Cost shares are applied starting Lab tests on the first day of admission and X-rays and other radiology services do not include the day of discharge.
-Necessary surgical and medical supplies You pay these amounts until you reach the out-of-pocket maximum.
+Covered services include but are not limited to: In-Network • Semi-private room (or a private room if medically necessary) \$50 copay each day for days 1 to Meals including special diets 10 and \$0 copay each day for Regular nursing services days 11 to 90 for Medicare-covered hospital care.
+Costs of special care units (such as intensive care or coronary care units) \$0 copay for an additional Medicare-covered 60 lifetime Drugs and medications reserve days. • Lab tests Cost shares are applied starting on the first day of admission and • X-rays and other radiology services do not include the day of Necessary surgical and medical supplies discharge.
+You pay these amounts until you reach the out-of-pocket • Use of appliances, such as wheelchairs Operating and recovery room costs maximum. • Physical, occupational, and speech language therapy Prior Authorization is required.